 Nearly all Protestant Churches allow for the urn to be present during the memorial service.
 Most Catholic Churches also allow the remains to be present during the Memorial Mass.
 It is encouraged that cremated remains be a part of a funeral as it provides a focal point for the service.

 While laws vary state by state, for the most part remains can be buried in a cemetery lot or a cremation garden, interred in a columbarium, kept at home or scattered.
+In Pennsylvania, there are no state laws controlling where you may keep or scatter ashes.
+Ashes may be stored in a crypt, niche, grave, or container at home.
+If you wish to scatter ashes, you have many options.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.

 All reputable cremation providers have developed rigorous sets of operating policies and procedures in order to maximize the level of service and minimize the potential for human error.
 Since it is illegal to perform more than one cremation at a time, and the vast majority of crematories can only cremate one body at a time, it is next to impossible to receive the incorrect remains.